andrewsalveson/CaptainHook/README.md

 remove Captain Hook with the command `./caphook.sh remove`

+### handlers

-Once installed, add a handler to your git hook with the `add` command:
+Once installed, add a file extension handler to your git hook with the `add` command:

 `$ caphook.sh add [extension] [http://domain.com:port/route]`